pknight24/pknight24.github.io/index.md

 I am a doctoral student in biostatistics at Harvard University, supported by an NSF Graduate Research Fellowship.

-My research focuses on high-dimensional estimation, prediction, and signal detection problems in statistical genetics.
+My research focuses on high-dimensional estimation, prediction, and testing problems in statistical genetics.
 Recently, I'm thinking about:

 - How can we leverage genetic correlations between traits to improve polygenic